Wellness Recovery Action Plan®

 Through the course they aim to facilitate spaces where information and knowledge is shared, creating a supportive space to enable you to think about what works for you.

 The WRAP process supports you to identify the tools that keep you well and create action plans to put them into practice in your everyday life.
-Along the way, WRAP helps you to think about what wellness and recovery mean for you, what is important to you and your live and what are your personal values and then incorporate these concepts and tools into your plan and your life.
+Along the way, WRAP helps you to think about what wellness and recovery mean for you, what is important to you and your live and then incorporate these concepts and tools into your plan and your life.

 WRAP does not necessarily replace other treatments, however it is evidence based and has greatly improved the recovery and long term health of many people.